-Given the imperative of fast action on climate, 2018 must be a year that prioritizes decisions rather than simply add more content.
+Given the imperative of fast action on climate, 2018 must be a year that prioritizes decisions rather than simply adds more detail to a story we already know.
 2017 already brought three books that tell us enough about what we need to do and why: Peter Kalmus’s Being the Change, Brett Favaro’s The Carbon Code, and Jeff Goodell’s The Water Will Come.
 Those three stand out among dozens of excellent books written on the climate crisis, and we’ll have reviews of each in coming weeks.

 But an unusual book from 2014 has been among the most powerful reads in our office at City Atlas.
 It’s a science textbook, an art project, and a personal story rolled into one, and it is here reviewed by Truly Johnson.